Juhi-0711/RTOS/PROJECT_LUDO/Report.md

 * Waiting for all four clients to arrive
 * Encoding the board
 * Synchronisation between client and server
-* Deadlock conditions, wherein both server and client were waiting for inputs
+* Deadlock conditions, wherein both server and client were waiting for inputs and were at different points of executions
+* We also got junk values while

 ## Source Code